gavinsimpson/physalia-gam-course/README.md

 # ... output not shown ...
 ```

-### Update your R packages, and instal the required R packages
+### Update your R packages, and install the required R packages

 We will make use of several R packages that you'll need to have installed.
 Prior to the start of the course, please run the following code to update your installed packages and then install the required packages: